Who are Wyoming Mountain Guides?

-“I learned to climb in the Bighorns so I can’t think of any better place to help others learn.
+Guiding philosophy: “I learned to climb in Wyoming so I can’t think of any better place to help others learn.
 Guiding for me is all about getting to relive those first feelings of wonder through other people’s experiences, whether it’s their first knot or first free ascent.
 My hope is to make climbing more accessible for folks from all walks of life and inspire the next generation of skilled and conscientious climbers.”

 Assistant Ice Climbing Guide